Analysis of Structured Deep Kernel Networks: Kernel methods and neural networks

-with weight matrices $W_i \in \R^{d_i \times d_{i-1}}, i=1, .., L$ and bias terms $b_i, i=1, .., L$ of suitable sizes and nonlinear activation functions $\sigma: \R \rightarrow \R$, that are applied dimensionwise.
-A common activation function is the $\relu$ function, which is given as $\sigma(x) = \max(x, 0)$.
-Due to this multilayer structure, neural networks can easily cope with high dimensional data sets, simply by increasing the network size: Both the number of layers $L$ as well as the width determined by the inner dimensions $d_1, .., d_{L-1}$ can be increased. \\ Learning such a neural networks means optimizing its parameters $\Theta := \{W_i, b_i, i=1, .., L\}$ such that the loss in Eq.\ \eqref{eq:loss_functional} is minimized.
+Optimizing such a neural network means optimizing its parameters $\Theta := \{W_i, b_i, i=1, \ldots, L\}$ such that the loss is minimized.
 As the loss landscape in the parameters $\Theta$ is usually highly nontrivial, no direct optimization is feasible.
-Instead one usually relies on variants of stochastic gradient descent for its minimization with randomly initialized weights. \\ A lot of research has proved their practical success as well as the theoretical foundations: Universal approximation properties (see also Section \ref{subsec:universal_approx_prop}) have been proven, the initialization of parameters was investigated, sophisticated optimization methods have been devised \cite{Goodfellow2016} and recent works have focussed on the overparametrized case, where the number of parameters $\Theta$ considerably exceeds the number of data points $N$ \cite{NEURIPS2019_62dad6e2}.
+Instead one usually relies on variants of stochastic gradient descent for an iterative minimization starting with randomly initialized weights.

+A lot of research has proved their practical success as well as their theoretical foundations: Universal approximation properties (see also Section \ref{subsec:universal_approx_prop}) have been proven \cite{math7100992}, the initialization of parameters was investigated \cite{yang2021tensor}, sophisticated optimization methods have been devised \cite{Goodfellow2016} and recent works have focussed on the overparametrized case, where the number of parameters $\Theta$ considerably exceeds the number of data points $N$ \cite{NEURIPS2019_62dad6e2}.
 Efficient frameworks like PyTorch \cite{NEURIPS2019_9015} enable the use and investigation of neural networks for a broad community.
 Nevertheless the theory of neural networks is not that well understood in comparison to kernel methods.